cesarParra/expression/README.md

 value is skipped.
 Take this into account when computing information using list functions.

-## Collections/List Support
+## List Support

-To work with collections/lists, you have 2 options:
+To work with lists, you have 2 options:

 Use square brackets to create a list: